Mo7ammedFarahat/cactus/doc/sa_refgraph_hackathon_2023.md

 vg paths -x ./hprc10/hprc10.full.gbz -S CHM13 -L > chm13.paths.txt
 ```

 To project your reads to `GRCh38`, do the following (use `-p chm13.paths.txt` to instead project to CHM13).
+If you don't supply a path list with `-F` it will project to to a mix of GRCh38 and CHM13 which is almost certainly *not* what you want.

 ```
 singularity exec -H $(pwd) docker://quay.io/comparative-genomics-toolkit/cactus:v2.6.11 \